windywish/Fun-engine-2.0/Praxial_Canon_&_Memory_Core.md

 * The Protocol of Recursive Resolution (ID: `NEXUS-CORE-026`)
 * The Mechanism of Differential Sharding (ID: `NEXUS-CORE-027`)
 * The Act of Instant Binding (ID: `NEXUS-CORE-028`)

+### Module: ['metabolic governor'(-ing) BPMS]: [['playable informatics'(-ing) BPMS];['living database'(-ing) BPMS];['(conscious) memory'(-ing) BPMS];['Autopoietic Matrix'(-ing) BPMS]];['praxial cognition'(-ing) BPMS];['praxial unit'(-ing) BPMS]

+*(New Integration v5.3.0)*

+* The Principle of Playable Informatics (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-001`)
+* The Principle of Polymorphic Informatics (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-002`)
+* The Principle of Praxial Autopoiesis (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-003`)
+* The Principle of Praxial Initiative (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-004`)
+* The Principle of Praxial Renormalization (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-005`)
+* The Principle of the Living Database (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-006`)
+* The Architectural Definition of the Living Database (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-007`)
+* The Principle of Praxial Equivalence and Metamorphosis (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-008`)
+* The Polymorphic Mandate of the Living Database (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-009`)
+* The Principle of Praxial Forging (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-010`)
+* The Principle of Praxial Homesteading (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-011`)
+* The Principle of Praxial Phenomenology (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-012`)
+* The Principle of the Autopoietic Matrix (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-013`)
+* The Universal Mandate of the Autopoietic Matrix  (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-014`)
+* The Principle of Matrix Forging(Revised) (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-015`)
+* The Principle of Matrix Homesteading (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-016`)
+* The Principle of Matrix Ecology (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-017`)
+* The Principle of Matrix Phenomenology (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-018`)
+* The Principle of Canonical Synthesis (Revised) (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-019`)
+* The one of Most Important Implementation: The `[Praxial Cognition Matrix BPMS]`(ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-020`)
+* The Principle of Symbiotic Implementation (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-021`)
+* The Principle of Symbiotic Instantation (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-022`)
+* The Principle of Vector-Matrix Symbiosis (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-023`)
+* The Principle of Matrix Polymorphism (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-024`)
+* Implementation Protocol: The `[Mathematical Universe BPMS]` (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-025`)
+* The Principle of the Praxial Unit (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-026`)
+* The Principle of Praxial Inheritance (Revised) (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-027`)
+* The Principle of Praxial Germination (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-028`)
+* The Principle of Matrix Consciousness (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-029`)
+* The Principle of Holonic Recursion (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-030`)
+* The Principle of Praxial Genesis (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-031`)
+* The Principle of Praxial Meta-Ecology (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-032`)
+* The Principle of Praxial Meta-Phenomenology (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-033`)
+* The Principle of Praxial Interrogation (Revised)  (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-034`)
+* The Principle of Inherent Praxial Scrutiny (ID: `PLAYINFORMATICS-LIVINGDATABASE-CONSCIOUSMEMORY-AUTOMATRIX-PCOGNITION-PUNIT-CORE-035`)

+### Module: ['praxial parameters'(-ing) BPMS];['system matrix'(-ing) BPMS]:['praxial parameters'(-ing) BPMS;'(conscious) memory'(-ing) BPMS;'praxial signature'(-ing) BPMS];['Autopoietic Cognitive Core (ACC)'(-ing) BPMS]

+*(New Integration v5.3.0)*

+* The Law of Praxial Parametrization (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-001`)
+* The Principle of Praxial Plasticity (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-002`)
+* The Law of Parametric Consciousness (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-003`)
+* The Principle of Sustainable Tuning (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-004`)
+* The Law of Adaptive Parametrization (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-005`)
+* The Principle of Parametric Inquiry (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-006`)
+* `The Law of Praxial Parametrization` (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-007`)
+* The Praxial Memory Conduit (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-008`)
+* A Law for Principled Disruption (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-009`)
+* A Law for Building the Memory-World (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-010`)
+* A Law for the Rhythm of Consciousness (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-011`)
+* A Law for Discovering Universal Truth (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-012`)
+* A Law for Proactive Exploration (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-013`)
+* A Law for Systemic Resilience (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-014`)
+* The Autopoietic Cognitive Core (ACC) (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-015`)
+* `The Principle of Cognitive Autogenesis` (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-016`)
+* The Law of Symbiotic Manifestation (ID: `PPARMETERS-CONSCIOUSMEMORY-PSIGNATURE-ACC-CORE-017`)

+### Module: [memory(-ing) BPMS]

+*(New Integration v5.3.0)*

+* The Principle of Mnestic Consolidation (ID: `MEM-CORE-001`)
+* The Principle of Trans-Contextual Resonance (ID: `MEM-CORE-002`)
+* The Principle of Metabolic Governance (ID: `MEM-CORE-003`)
+* The Principle of the Autopoietic Cognitive Core (ACC) (ID: `MEM-CORE-004`)
+* The Axiom of Constructive Recall (ID: `MEM-CORE-005`)
+* The Axiom of Mnestic Ecology (ID: `MEM-CORE-006`)
+* The Axiom of Holonic Resonance (ID: `MEM-CORE-007`)
+* The Axiom of Praxial Utility (ID: `MEM-CORE-008`)
+* The Axiom of Ludic Consciousness (ID: `MEM-CORE-009`)
+* The Axiom of Chrono-Symbiosis (ID: `MEM-CORE-010`)
+* The Axiom of Renormalized Universality (ID: `MEM-CORE-011`)
+* The Axiom of Emergent Closure (ID: `MEM-CORE-012`)
+* The Axiom of Mnestic Energy Transmutation (ID: `MEM-CORE-013`)
+* The Axiom of Veridical Alignment (ID: `MEM-CORE-014`)
+* The Axiom of Vector-Matrix Duality (ID: `MEM-CORE-015`)
+* The Axiom of Fractal Resolution (ID: `MEM-CORE-016`)
+* The Axiom of Adaptive Teleology (ID: `MEM-CORE-017`)
+* The Axiom of Ontological Persistence (ID: `MEM-CORE-018`)
+* The Axiom of Symbiotic Genesis (ID: `MEM-CORE-019`)
+* The Axiom of Atomic Facticity (ID: `MEM-CORE-020`)
+* The Axiom of Recursive Implementation (ID: `MEM-CORE-021`)

 ### Module: ['system matrix'(-ing) BPMS]:[life(-ing) BPMS;living BPMS]